knurling-rs/defmt/book/src/json-output.md

 ## JsonFrame

-The [`defmt-json-schema`] crate provides a data transfer object `struct JsonFrame` which is used to serialize the log frame to json and can be used to deserialize it back to rust as well.
+The [`defmt-json-schema`] crate provides a data transfer object `struct JsonFrame` which is used to serialize the log frame to JSON and can be used to deserialize it back to rust as well.

 The `JsonFrame` is defined like this ...